florianboergel/pyTEF/README.md

-# Total Exchange Flow (TEF)
+# pyTEF
+> pyTEF is a Python package that can be used to apply the Total Exchange Framework (TEF) to analyze the exchange flow of an estuary.

-> TEF analyzes the exchange flow of an estuary in salinity and/or temperature coordinates rather than spatial coordinates since the dynamics of most estuaries are controlled by the salt distribution.
+To do so TEF analyzes the exchange flow in salinity and/or temperature coordinates rather than spatial coordinates since the dynamics of most estuaries are controlled by the salt distribution.
+This package provides the necessary tools to use the TEF framework and is built on top of xarray.

 ## Installing